top of page

 Evening: Have dinner at one of the restaurants listed above.
 After dinner you can return to the IMAX Theaterr in the Air & Space Museum to see a show if you'd like.

-Morning: Have complimentary breakfast at your accommodations.
+Morning: Breakfast at your accommodations.

-The ImagiNations Activity Center at the Smithsonian National Museum of the American Indian is a dedicated space for
+The ImagiNations Activity Center at the Smithsonian National Museum of the American Indian is a dedicated space for children, offering a variety of hands-on activities that showcase the ingenuity and adaptability of Native peoples.

 Here are some of the activities available at the center: